Monster-hello/Lemon_Analyze_Summarize/README.md

 For example:
 It has the following required dependencies:

-numpy
+- numpy
--scipy >= 0.19
+- scipy >= 0.19
--There are also optional dependencies, which are not required for model fitting itself, but offer extra functionality:
+- There are also optional dependencies, which are not required for model fitting itself, but offer extra functionality:

--matplotlib is needed to visualize data and model fits -tqdm is needed to print progress bars when fitting many models -pandas is needed for exporting model fit results to dataframes -pytest is needed to run the test suite locally
+- matplotlib is needed to visualize data and model fits
+- tqdm is needed to print progress bars when fitting many models
+- pandas is needed for exporting model fit results to dataframes
+- pytest is needed to run the test suite locally
--It was recommend using the Anaconda distribution to manage these requirements.
+- It was recommend using the Anaconda distribution to manage these requirements.

 # DATA
 DATA folder was used to store the temporary results of each steps.("The file is too large to upload, consider using Google Drive for backup.）